Rutgers University Glee Club

 Rutgers University Glee Club (RUGC) is a nationally recognized men's chorus based at Rutgers University, in New Brunswick, New Jersey.
-It is currently conducted by Dr. Patrick Gardner.
-Dr. Patrick Gardner has directed the group since 1994.
+It is currently conducted by Dr. Brandon Williams.
+Dr. Patrick Gardner, the previous conductor, directed the group from 1994 - 2023.

 The Rutgers University Glee Club, based as it is equidistant to Philadelphia and New York City, has a long history of participating in the musical life of both those cities.
 The group tours frequently, both domestically and internationally; has been featured on a number of commercial recordings; and has commissioned notable works for men's chorus.

 History

 Early years

 The Rutgers University Glee Club traces its roots back to 1872, making it among the oldest glee clubs in the country.
 Strongly attached to the history of Rutgers University, the Glee Club's early repertoire was dominated by songs of school spirit and the emerging collegiate sport of football, which by tradition began in New Jersey at a game between Rutgers and Princeton University.

 After the tenure of director Howard McKinney, for whom the Glee Club's rehearsal hall is named, F. Austin "Soup" Walter became director in 1933 and began to shape the group into a more serious musical ensemble.
 In addition to numerous appearances on campus and abroad, the Glee Club combined with the women of the Voorhees Choir to form and perform as "Rutgers University Choir".
 This mixed choir went on to perform major works with many of the era's most significant orchestral ensembles.